 Intraday - ExitLimit specifies the price of a live limit order to be placed tomorrow (default)

 NextOpen - exit at tomorrow's open if today's close touched or exceeded the limit price

-NextClose - exit at tomorrow's close if today's close touched or exceeded the limit price (calculated from today's bar)
+NextClose - exit at tomorrow's close if tomorrow's close touches or exceeds the limit price (calculated from today's bar)

 Using ThisClose with ExitLimit equivalent to adding "and C > n", where "n" is the ExitLimit price (for a long-side strategy), to the ExitRule of a strategy with ExitTime ThisClose.
 In either case, orders could not be generated in advance for this mode.